WAN Design Requirements

 Diagram: What is DMVPN?
 Source is Lira

 Then, we went to DMVPN Phase 2 to support spoke-to-spoke with dynamic tunnels.
-These tunnels were brought up by initially passing traffic via the hub.
+These tunnels were initially brought up by passing traffic via the hub.
 Later, Cisco developed DMVPN Phase 3, which optimized how spoke-to-spoke commutation happens and the tunnel build-up.

 In this initial deployment methodology, known as a Phase 1 DMVPN, the spokes can only join the hub and communicate with one another through the hub.
 This phase does not use spoke-to-spoke tunnels.
 Instead, the spokes are configured for point-to-point GRE to the hub and register their logical IP with the non-broadcast multi-access (NBMA) address on the next hop server (NHS) hub.